 Cobrasco Copper-Molybdenum Project, Colombia

-The Cobrasco project is located within the Western Cordillera, a region representing a continuation of the prolific copper porphyry terrain that extends through Chile and Peru to the south, and Ecuador to Panama in the north.
+The Cobrasco project is located within the Western Cordillera, a continuation of the prolific copper porphyry terrain that extends through Chile and Peru to the south, and Ecuador to Panama to the north.
 In Colombia the region has remained significantly under explored due to a drilling moratorium and historical security concerns.
 The project is covered by exploration concessions of 30 km2 owned 100% by Rugby.

 Figure 1.
 Cobrasco is located within the previously unexplored Colombian copper belt

-Cobrasco is a previously undrilled copper-molybdenum porphyry target defined by strong rock, stream sediment and soil geochemical anomalies.
-The target is also supported by geophysical evidence.
-Drilling to date has only tested a small portion of the large porphyry target evident at surface evidenced by the copper molybdenum geochemistry
+Cobrasco is a previously undrilled copper-molybdenum porphyry system.
+The target is defined by strong rock, stream sediment and soil geochemical anomalies.
+It is also supported by geophysical evidence.
+Drilling to date has only tested a small portion of the large system as evidenced by the copper-molybdenum geochemistry.

-Drilling commenced Aug, 2022 and continued through to mid December 2022.
-Results from CDH001 were released in late October 2022.
-CDH002 was prematurely terminated above the target zone in a long fault zone.
-Results were released January 2923.
-CDH003 was drilled close to orthogonally to CDH002 and from the same drill collar.
-It was drilled to 300.6 meters and suspended for the holiday season.
-Target depth for CDH003 is 1,300 meters and drilling is expected to resume early in 2024.
+Rugby conducted a drilling program from August to December, 2022.
+Results from drill hole CDH001 were released in late October 2022.
+Drill hole CDH002 was terminated above the target zone in a long fault zone.
+Results were released in January 2023.
+CDH003 was drilled at approximately 90 degrees to CDH002 and from the same drill collar.
+It was drilled to a depth of 300.6 meters and then suspended for the Christmas holiday season.
+Target depth for CDH003 is 1300 meters.
+Drilling is expected to resume Q3 2024.

 Table 1.
 Drilling summary to 2022 Year end